CLOSE

 529 College Savings Plans

-As stated above, a 529 college savings plan tends to be the most appropriate avenue to save for college, as the plan comes with different tax benefits and a parent/custodian maintains control of the assets regardless of the beneficiary’s age.
+A 529 college savings plan tends to be the most appropriate avenue to save for college, as it comes with different tax benefits and a parent/custodian maintains control of the assets regardless of the beneficiary’s age.
 The savings collected in a 529 college savings plan can also be invested in stock mutual funds, bond mutual funds, or asset allocation mutual funds, providing various options for your investments.

 Each state sponsors its own 529 plan; however, you can use any state’s plan regardless of where you reside.
 Most states provide a state tax deduction or credit on contributions to the plan, and you won’t be taxed on the gain if it is used for qualifying education expenses.